chagilguiab/service-reservation-module-Ginger/README.md

 Run mongo from the terminal to connect a mongo shell to the running instance

-Type 'npm run seed' followed by 'npm run mongo' to seed database
+Type 'npm run seed' followed by 'npm run mongo' to create records and seed database

+## Seeding postgreSQL database

+Before seeding database, run 'brew install postgresql' from terminal to install postgresql (if not previously installed)

+Type 'npm run seed' followed by 'npm run postgres' to create records and seed database

+## Usage

 Type 'npm start' to start server